 Research Opportunities

-Undergraduate research helps students apply classroom learning to new situations and gain a variety of disciplinary skills.
-It offers a unique opportunity for students to engage in inquiry in their chosen field of study and develop practical hands-on knowledge.
-Faculty and PhD students in the Department of Economics occasionally have the need to hire undergraduate research assistants (URAs).
-Projects can include gathering and analysis of economic data, creating charts and graphs, coding, and checking mathematical calculations.
-Having experience with economic modeling software is helpful, but not always required.
+Faculty and PhD students in the Department of Economics involve undergraduate students in their research a variety of ways.
+Projects can include gathering and analysis of economic data, conducting literature surveys, creating charts and graphs, coding, and checking mathematical calculations.
+Experience with data analysis software is helpful, but not always required.

 Hatfield Undergraduate Research Assistant Program

-The Economics Department's URA Program is supported by the Robert S. Hatfield Fund for Economic Education.
+The Economics Department's Hatfield Program is supported by the Robert S. Hatfield Fund for Economic Education.
 The Hatfield Fund is used to enhance undergraduates' understanding of applied economics in general and the benefits and problems of the free market system.

 Available Hatfield Projects